A partially overdetermined problem in domains with partial umbilical boundary in space forms: Introduction

 Moreover, the above equality \eqref{HKR2} holds if and only if $\S$ is part of an umbilical hypersurface which meets $S$ orthogonally. \end{theorem} Using the above Heintze-Karcher-Ros type inequality, we are able to reprove Alexandrov type theorem for free boundary constant mean curvature or constant higher order mean curvature hypersurfaces in $\hh^n$ supported by horospheres and equidistant hypersurfaces, see Theorem \ref{higherAlex}.

-We remark that the Alexandrov type theorem in this setting has been shown by \cite{RAF}, using the classical Alexandrov's reflection method, see also \cite{Wente}. they also handle in \cite{RAF} the general capillary hypersurfaces, that is constant mean curvature hypersurfaces with contstant contact angle.
+We remark that the Alexandrov type theorem in this setting has been shown by \cite{RAF}, using the classical Alexandrov's reflection method, see also \cite{Wente}.
+They were also able to handle in \cite{RAF} the general capillary hypersurfaces, that is, constant mean curvature hypersurfaces with contstant contact angle.

 \

 The rest of the paper is organized as follows.
 In Section 2, we review the conformal Killing vector fields $X$ we shall use in each case and their properties.
 In Section 3, we study two kinds of eigenvalue problems in $\O$ in space forms and use them to prove the existence and uniqueness of the mixed BVP \eqref{bvp}.
 In Section 4, we prove a weighted Pohozaev inequality and then Theorem \ref{mainthm}.
 In Section 5, We prove Theorem \ref{HK} and the Alexandrov type Theorem \ref{higherAlex}.